CmrCrabs/NEA/paperwork.typ

   + the user can get the simulation resolution from the UI
   + the user can see the time elapsed from the UI

-=== Renderer
-+ the scene has a skybox
-  + the skybox is correctly transformed when the camera view direction is changed
-  + the skybox is correctly transformed when the camera zoom is changed
-  + the skybox is correctly transformed when the window is resized
-  + there is a sun interpolated into the skybox
-    + the sun is in the correct position in the sky relative to the light vector
-    + the sun is correctly transformed when the camera view direction is changed
-    + the sun is correctly transformed when the camera zoom is changed
-    + the sun is correctly transformed when the window is resized
-+ Scene will have visible depth
-+ Depth will remain consistent when view is changed
-+ Textures are sampled such that there is no visible pixelation

 === Simulation
 + The simulation exhibits gaussian variance in the possible waves